Ryusei-oss/free-market/README.md

 - has_many: comments, dependent: :destroy
 - has_many: purchases, dependent: :destroy
 - has_many: likes, dependent: :destroy
-- has_one: addresses
+- has_one: address
-- has_one: creditcards
+- has_one: creditcard

 ## productsテーブル
 |Column|Type|Options|